brootware/staging.github.io/_drafts/forensics-report-template.md

 ## Analysis Summary

-- This section contains all the obtained artifacts and the importance of holding them, especially when deliverying the evidence to the court.
+- This section contains all the obtained artifacts and the importance of holding them, especially when delivering the evidence to the court.

 - Besides that, it contains a technical summary of the whole case.